ehildebrand/AISTR-activelearning/Task2/README.md

 ### Make the learner talk to the coffee machine (optional?):

-- Use STMLearn, subclass stmlearn.suls.SUL and implement the abstract methods to send inputs and read outputs over telnet.
+- Use STMLearn, subclass stmlearn.suls.SUL (See `RemoteCoffeeMachineSul.py`) and implement the abstract methods to send inputs and read outputs over telnet.

 #### Hints:
 - Use python’s built in telnetlib